 5. Define the CRM strategy and overcome rejections

 CRM software is not just a technology.
 It’s a philosophy as it’s the core of your business process.
 It’s important to include all departments in the business processes set up in the CRM systems, from sales managers and logo creators to senior management and analysts, inclusion is a cornerstone.
 The CRM platforms are replicating the sales cycle and the sales process to improve the day-to-day tasks.

 No need to remove the good for the great, simply connect your legacy applications to InvestGlass with our state-of-the-art API.
 Eliminate programmers, we have done the « mum » test and she can do it too.
 If she can do it, you can too.
 InvestGlass simplifies testing and deployment with minimum resources.

-Conclusion are you ready to start your customer relationship management CRM?
+Conclusion: Are you ready to start your customer relationship management CRM?

-You know the Salesforce, Pipedrive, Hubspot CRMs, which pricing are sometimes ambiguous, thus we recommend you to read our pricing comparison article to learn more about pricing structure differences and features benefits.
-Be aware that “No credit card” teasers can be misleading CRM adds.
+You know the Salesforce, Pipedrive, and Hubspot CRMs, and pricing are sometimes ambiguous, thus we recommend you to read our pricing comparison article to learn more about pricing structure differences and features benefits.
+Be aware that “No credit card” teasers can be misleading CRM ads.
 CRMs always have a cost… Yet, we believe customer relationship management CRM is about sharing values before sharing services.
 If you are ready to repeat customer interactions with a given pattern then a CRM is a system you must use to prove and repeat business best practices and track your customers’ interactions.
 If your company has more than 10 employees or salespersons, then you need to restrict the data access and you must use a CRM.
 We hear often that it’s all about data, it’s all about data… in a way this is true but it’s also about customers, customers, customers…